typo3-on-aws/Documentation/src/faq/ssl-tls-setup.md

 ---
-title: Frequently Asked Questions
+title: SSL/TLS Certificates and HTTPS
-subtitle: SSL/TLS Certifications and HTTPS
+firstHeadline: SSL/TLS Certificates and HTTPS
+section: Frequently Asked Questions
+breadcrumb:
+    - label: 'Frequently Asked Questions'
+      url: '../'
 ---

 These FAQ are based on the following articles:

 - [Configure Apache to Support HTTPS](../how-to/configure-https-with-apache.md).

-## In General
+### In General

 **Terminology: SSL vs. TLS vs. HTTPS**

 The acronym "SSL" stands for Secure Sockets Layer.
 It is a protocol that is used by computer systems (e.g. a web browser and a web server) to encrypt their communication.
 The cryptography is based on keys and certificates and also ensures authenticity, integrity and validation.
 "TLS" (Transport Layer Security) is the successor of SSL (newer and more secure versions of the protocol).
-TLS version 1.0 is documented in [RFC 2246](https://tools.ietf.org/html/rfc2246){.fa-icon .fa-right-external-link-alt} (newer versions exist).
+TLS version 1.0 is documented in [RFC 2246](https://tools.ietf.org/html/rfc2246) (newer versions exist).
 HTTP stands for HyperText Transfer Protocol and is a protocol for sending requests and receiving answers between two computer systems in the world wide web (WWW).
 If this connection is secured by SSL/TLS, the protocol "HTTPS" comes into play: HTTP-within-SSL/TLS.

 **What is a Certificate Authority?**